irods/irods_client_library_r_rest/README.md

 ## Including the API Code and Creating a Connection Context
 The first steps to use the API is to import the iRODS_API.R file and create an connection context object.
 This is done as follows:

+    \# Supplying a password to IrodsContext
     source("/path/to/source/file/iRODS_API.R")
     context <- IrodsContext("localhost", "8080", "rods", "rods")

+    \# Using the password that is in the local .irodsA file source("/path/to/source/file/iRODS_API.R")
+    context <- IrodsContext("localhost", "8080", "rods", "rods")

 The arguments to the IrodsContext constructor are:
 * irods_server - the hostname or address of the server that hosts the iRODS REST API
 * irods_rest_api_port - the port to connect to the iRODS REST API
 * username - the iRODS user that is used for the connection to iRODS
-* password - the password for the iRODS user
+* password (optional) - the password for the iRODS user

 > Note that the REST API Port is the port to connect to the REST API web service.
 This is NOT the port to connect to the iCAT server.